Mateusz-Kowal/War-card-game/v.2.2A/README.md

 ## Installation

-Simply download the .exe file from repository.
+Simply download the .cpp file from repository and create executable version in your code editor.

 ## Usage